If you’re thinking about crossing the Irish Sea and making the Emerald Isle your home, fáilte! (congratulations!)

 Everyone else

-If you don’t have a medical card or GP visit card, you’ll have to pay a fee for seeing your doctor – usually somewhere between €40 and €60 (£36 and £54).
+If you don’t have a medical card or GP visit card, you’ll have to pay a fee for seeing your doctor – this usually costs somewhere between €40 and €60 (£36 and £54).

 You may also face what the Irish government calls ‘Hospital Charges’.